Introduction to MySQL Full Text Search

 Output:

-The output contains rows having only the term Science which is searched with other identical rows too using query expansion.
+Rows containing only the term “Science” appear in the output, and these rows are searched along with other identical rows using query expansion.

 Conclusion

-In MySQL server, Full Text Search permits users to execute full-text commands against data in database tables which are character based.
-MySQL Full text search shows some essential features like Natural SQL like interface, Completely dynamic index, Speed and Reasonable index size.
-The MySQL Full text search also powers the search results on different websites like News, Blogs, E-commerce, Travels, etc.
+In MySQL server, Full-Text Search permits users to execute full-text commands against data in database tables that are character based.
+MySQL Full-text search shows essential features like a Natural SQL-like interface, Completely dynamic index, Speed, and Reasonable index size.
+The MySQL Full-text search also powers the search results on different websites like News, Blogs, E-commerce, Travel, etc.

 Recommended Articles